lobrien/AzureMachineLearning_Pipeline_Simple/README.md

 The point of this notebook is to show the construction of the AzureML pipeline, not demonstrate any kind of complex machine learning.

+## Use

+You'll need an Azure Machine Learning workspace and the `config.json` used to help you authenticate to it.
+(See [Create and manage Azure Machine Learning workspaces in Azure portal](https://docs.microsoft.com/azure/machine-learning/how-to-manage-workspace))

+* Put `config.json` in the directory that contains [Simplest Possible Pipeline.ipynb](Simplest Possible Pipeline.ipynb)
+* Create and activate a virtual environment that contains the [AzureML Python SDK](https://docs.microsoft.com/python/api/overview/azure/ml/install?view=azure-ml-py) and [Jupyter](jupyter.org)
+* Run `jupyter notebook`
+* Open `Simplest Possible Pipeline.ipynb`
+* Execute all cells

+Technically, this isn't the _simplest_ possible pipeline, since you can create a pipeline that has a single step and, I suppose, no inputs or outputs.
+This is more like a skeleton or template of the simplest _reasonable_ pipeline, that divvies up the machine learning task into:

+1. Data ingestion
+1. Data preparation
+1. Training
+1. Evaluation